dillonHe/EasyEDA-Documents/Open-File-Format/schematic.md

 6. fillColor: none
 7. id: gge6
 8. locked:null
-Path's attributes and image looks like bellow image:
+Path's attributes and image looks like the image below:
 ![](./images/path.png)
 **bezier** is a **path** too.
 ###Arc